-Although quince can’t be eaten raw but they make some wonderful rose-colored quince jelly.
+Although quince can’t be eaten raw, they make some wonderful rose-colored quince jelly.
 Today in this post, I will share how you can convert sour quince to a beautiful rose-colored quince jelly.

 Making quince jelly takes some time and effort as you have to strain the quince for nearly 4-8 hours.
 Before straining, you even have to simmer it for 1 hr 30 mins, which adds some more effort.
 Then note the temperature with the help of a thermometer and then your quince jelly will be almost ready to eat.

-This jelly does take some effort and time but it tastes very good.
-But to make this jelly perfect, maintaining a proper temperature, boiling over low heat and many other factors are important, which are mentioned below.
-So let’s start by knowing what ingredients are required for making perfect quince jelly.
+This jelly does take some effort and time, but it tastes very good.
+In order to make this jelly perfect, maintaining a proper temperature, boiling over low heat and many other factors are important, which are mentioned below.
+So let’s start by knowing what ingredients are required for making the perfect quince jelly.

 Ingredients for Quince Jelly